Palm Beach County Assistance Programs.

 Metropolitan Community Church of the Palm Beaches, Palm Beach Gardens - (561) 775-5900

 Find additional pantries run by churches, charities, and organizations.
 A number of other programs are available that offer food and groceries to families, children and individuals.
-More Palm Beach food pantries.
+More on Palm Beach County free emergency food pantries.

 Financial assistance for hardships

 If you are experiencing an emergency or crisis situation, the Catholic Charities of the Diocese of Palm Beach, Inc. has an emergency assistance program that may be able to help.
 There is limited funding, but money may be available to pay for a medication, past due rent or mortgage, or the occasional electric bill.
 (561) 996-0485.
-Continue.
+Continue with Catholic Charities in Palm Beach.

 Seniors can contact Boca Raton Volen Emergency Fund for Seniors.
 Call (561) 395-8920.
 Applicants need to have a need for emergency assistance, and clients can get rent help, food vouchers, prescription and medical bill assistance, and funds for paying utility bills.